Parametric estimation and LAN property of the birth-death-move process with mutations: Introduction

 Birth-death-move processes (without mutations) have been introduced in \cite{ronanfrederic} and further studied in \cite{emilien}, with a particular focus on their ergodic properties.
 These processes share close similarities with Markovian particle systems with killing and jumps as studied in \cite{eva2002, evalan}, branching processes \cite{athreya2012} and spatially structured population models \cite{bansaye2015}.
+The introduction of possible mutations does not substantially change the probabilistic properties of a birth-death-move process.
+In fact, a BDMM is a particular instance of the jump-move processes studied in \cite{emilien}.
+It follows that that it is Markovian whenever the intensity functions are bounded, and ergodic when the deaths compensate in some sense the births (precise conditions are stated in Appendix).

-The introduction of possible mutations does not change much the probabilistic properties of a birth-death-move process, as we will justify it when needed in the paper.
-From a statistical point of view, non-parametric estimation of their intensity functions has been considered in \cite{ronanfrederic}.
-When there is no move and no mutation, the process boils down to a spatial birth-death process, as introduced in \cite{preston}.
-Parametric maximum likelihood inference of a spatial birth-death process when $d=1$ has been considered in \cite{moller1994}, with an applications to the analysis of the displacement of dunes.
-The same method has been employed in \cite{Sadahiro19} for particular cases of a spatial birth-death process in $d=2$, in a view to model openings and closures of shops in Tokyo.
-In these references, no theoretical study is provided and by definition the particles do not move.
-In \cite{evalan}, the LAN property of the closely related Markovian model of particle systems with killing and jumps is established, under a very general, quite abstract, setting.
-In our contribution, we specify the likelihood expression of the general birth-death-move process with mutations and we similarly show the LAN property under mild assumptions, that we prove to be satisfied for standard parametric specifications of the model.
+From a statistical perspective, no fully developed methodology currently exists for inference of birth-death-move processes (with or without mutations).
+Nonparametric estimation of their intensity functions has been investigated in \cite{ronanfrederic}, but this contribution does not address the estimation of the transition kernels, nor of the inter-jump motions.
+On the other hand, parametric estimation has only been considered in the particular case when the process only involves spatial births and deaths, but no motions, and under some restrictive frameworks.
+Maximum likelihood inference in this setting and when $d=1$ has been considered in \cite{moller1994}, with an application to the analysis of dune displacements.
+The same approach has been employed in \cite{Sadahiro19} for a particular specification of the process in $d=2$, aimed at modeling openings and closures of shops in Tokyo.
+In these works, no theoretical study is provided.
+In \cite{evalan}, the LAN property of the closely related Markovian model of particle systems with killing and jumps is established, within a very general and abstract framework.
+In our contribution, we derive the likelihood expression of the general birth-death-move process with mutations and we similarly show the LAN property under mild assumptions, which we show to be satisfied by standard parametric specifications of the model.
+As a result, we provide a comprehensive parametric approach to infer a general BDMM, with theoretical guarantees.